-- 1. (a) Gender Sensitivity and its importance for society

-- (b) Gender discrimination in Family

-- (c) Gender discrimination in society

-- (d) Gender discrimination in Schools

-- 2. Role of Education, family, media and legislation in developing gender parity.
+- 1. Gender Sensitivity and its importance for society. - 2.
+Gender discrimination in Family, Society, and Schools. - 3.
+Role of Education, Family, Media and legislation in developing gender parity. - 4.
+Obstacles to and measures for Gender Sensitization.

 UNIT - V - Values in Education -